 If your anxiety seems to be out of reach, call for advice and assistance online to a mental health professional.
 A licensed mental health professional can provide solutions with online counseling and real-time coping with COVID-19 anxiety.

 There are several options for online support for people who are unable to go to therapists or professionals due to self-imposed quarantine and local shelter-in-place restrictions.
-HopeQure therapists and professionals are available 24 hours a day online to help you reduce the feelings of anxiety and stress.
+HopeQure therapists and professionals are available 24 hours a day online to help you reduce the feelings of anxiety and stress and to provide anxiety disorder treatment.

 Combating Anxiety during lockdown